 Our partnerships with organizations such as Amazement Square, Thomas Jefferson’s Poplar Forest, and the Anne Spencer House and Gardens provide our students with ample opportunities to make a difference to meaningful nonprofits, while also gaining real-world experience.

-Our students intern throughout the region, and our community members serve on civic board and other organizations.
-In addition, service is an important of the overall liberal arts experience we provide our students.
+Our students intern throughout the region, and our community members serve on civic boards and other organizations.
+In addition, service is an important part of the overall liberal arts experience we provide our students.